wilson0x4d/X4DESO/X4D_Chat/README.md

 ## Support, Assistance, and Bug Reports

-You can file a bug by commenting on the add-ons at <a href="http://www.esoui.com/downloads/author-4678.html">ESOUI.COM</a>.
+You can file a bug at <a href="https://github.com/wilson0x4d/X4DESO/issues">GITHUB.COM</a>.

 You can send me **in-game mail** (not a /tell) if you prefer.
-I can be found on NA servers as Maekir@wilson0x4d, and feel free to say hello if you see me wandering about. :)
+I can be found on NA servers as `@wilson0x4d`.
+Feel free to say hello if you see me wandering about. :)